mahesh-bagali/calculator/README.md

 # calculator
-calculator using html css and javascript
+calculator using html css and javascript small project for learning the basis